-Last year, I took the garden over and planted things in the spring and fall and added on more garden space around the raised bed.
+The next year, I took the garden over and planted things in the spring and fall and added on more garden space around that raised bed.
 Things didn’t go very well – from squash bugs and spider mites, to grasshoppers and snails, to too much rain and not enough rain… and the weeds… oh, the weeds.
 My back couldn’t handle it all!

 My oldest son texted me a picture of a friend’s raised garden beds one day… they looked like something out of a magazine, mine looked like…. a child’s sandbox with broken toys.
 I actually cried when I saw it, because I was so frustrated with my gardening experiments look.

 Then my daughter started seeing ideas online (read: Pinterest lol) and sharing them with me, and they seemed doable and seemed to solve my problems.
 So, the next year I tried those ideas to see which worked best for our purposes and so it began – my love for learning and growing.

 I bought a few planters for the front porch, I planted herbs there so, Hubby (who does most of the cooking) could just step out on the porch and pick just what he wanted to use for each meal.
 We love that.

 I have some very strange looking setups elsewhere in the yard – my neighbors laugh each time they see a new experiment I have set up! lol But, you would be jealous of them (my neighbors) – I swear to you – they throw anything they want in their yard anywhere and it grows… they don’t weed, they don’t feed… nothing!
-PLUS, it’s CLAY soil… It’s incredibly annoying…. lol
+PLUS, it’s CLAY soil… It’s incredibly annoying lol